StackVista/stackstate-docs/develop/developer-guides/custom-functions/mapping-functions.md

    * For relation mapping functions, go to: **Settings** > **Topology Synchronization** > **Relation Mapping Functions**
 2. Click **ADD COMPONENT MAPPING FUNCTION** or **ADD RELATION MAPPING FUNCTION**.
 3. Enter the required settings:
-   * **Name** - The name of the mapping function is shown on the settings page and in the topology synchronization that uses it.
+   * **Name** - The mapping function name.
+Shown on the settings page and in the topology synchronization that uses it.
    * **Description** - Optional.
 Describes the mapping function in further detail.
 Will be shown on the mapping function settings page.
    * **Parameters** - Mapping functions work with one system parameter `element`.
 This is used to process the component or relation JSON payload.
 It is not possible to add additional user parameters.
    * **Script** - Defines the logic of the mapping function using the Groovy scripting language.